justinbmcbride/DLA-Project/README.md

 video file: traffic1.mp4
 ```

-* Here is a screen shot from the video as objects were identified:
+* Here is a screenshot from the video as objects were identified:

 ![Screenshot](Images/traffic-id.png)

 * In the above screenshot, the probabilities for the object identification range from 0.52 to 0.77 with 14.9 fps.
 * Another video was downloaded, `$ youtube-dl -f 18 https://www.youtube.com/watch?v=NyLF8nHIquM`, to test the object detector.
-Other objects were identified as shown in this screen shot:
+Other objects were identified as shown in this screenshot:

 ![Screenshot](Images/LondonWalk.png)